 Santa Clause House is open all year round, where you will find live reindeer, and there’s always an opportunity for a photo with Santa, even in his off-season.
 I think North Pole Alaska might be one of the best Christmas vacations you can have.

-There’s a town in Pennsylvania called Bethlehem.
-A quaint US town with German heritage that sure knows how to celebrate Christmas.
+One of the best places to spend Christmas is a town in Pennsylvania called Bethlehem.
+It is a quaint US town with German heritage that sure knows how to celebrate Christmas.
 From its traditional German Christmas market to an incredible calendar of Christmas activities, there’s no shortage of ways to make a Christmas in Bethlehem, PA, incredibly magical.

 Bethlehem, PA, was named on Christmas Eve in 1714 by a German Count, Nicolaus Zinzendorf, and a small group of Moravians who had settled in the area.
 Despite the name association with the Nativity, Bethlehem, Pennsylvania, didn’t earn the title of one of the best Christmas towns in the US until the late 30s.
-Nearly a century on, it remains one of the best places in Pennsylvania to visit during Christmas.
+Nearly a century on, it remains one of the best places to spend Christmas in the USA.

 While you browse the market vendors, you can also soak up the festive atmosphere of the beautiful decorations around the historical center.
 “Get in the Spirits” on the Annual Historic Bethlehem Holiday Cocktail Trail through the historic district over the first two weekends of November.
 There are loads of Christmas-themed activities throughout the holiday season, such as The Gingerbread Games, Clash of the Carols, the Live Advent Calendar, Story Time with Santa, 12 Days of Giveaways, Christmas City Strolls, and loads more.